 sponsoring the HMGS Website until we could get our feet on the

 ground.
 Bob's volunteer spirit is a big reason why HMGS

 HMGS logo used with permission of HMGS Midwest.

 otherwise noted, illustrations by WebMeister, COL (Ret) Bill

 Gray, HMGS.
 HMGS is a registered trademark of the Historical Miniatures Gaming Society, Inc. Painting "The First VC of the European War, 1914", by Richard Caton Woodville, Jr (1914), in the public domain.

 Change Address - Please click here!

-HOT, HOT, HOT!
-Please click here for the official 2014 Board of Directors Election announcement, complete with bios and platforms.
+Results are In!
+Please click here for the official 2014 Board of Directors Election results!

-Historicon 2013!
-Click here for nearly 180 images from this great convention, bring back great memories or see what you missed!
+Historicon 2014!
+Click here for nearly 150 images from this great convention, bring back great memories or see what you missed!
+UBER NEW!!!